Following on the success of TOMBOLO 2016 LOTL returned to Brow Head for the second iteration of TOMBOLO.

 We are extremely grateful to everybody that donated to TOMBOLO 17.
 We would like to say a huge THANK YOU to everybody who came down and helped, cooked, laughed, ate, climbed fences, took photos, sat around the fire, basked in the September sunlight, and braved the torrential downpour during take down.

 There were a couple of folk whose generosity really made an impact to what we were able to achieve.
-We would like to show our gratitude by naming them as Patrons of the project.

 The TOMBOLO Crew & Volunteers